-19 227.
-The Defendants' actions in failing to follow the law and their own 20 internal guidelines to exempt the Plaintiffs and their families from MPP has diverted 21 the organization's time and resources.
-Al Otro Lado has needed to engage workers 22 to assist with social care and provide special assistance for particularly vulnerable 23 individuals who often face more problems in their immigration proceedings because 24 of their vulnerability, whether it is due to inability to obtain or prepare documents, or 25 a higher likelihood of being kidnapped or missing court hearings.
-This means that Al 26 Otro Lado's ability to carry out its organizational mission to provide assistance to 27 indigent individuals on both sides of the border between Mexico and the United 28 States is undermined by Defendants' placing avoidable obstacles in their path,

-1 limiting the amount of time and resources that could otherwise go to serving a wider 2 population better and with more services.
-3 V. CLASS ALLEGATIONS 4 228.
-The named Plaintiffs seek certification pursuant to Rule 23(b)(2) of the 5 Federal Rules of Civil Procedure of the following three classes: 6 The " Accardi class," consisting of all people (1) who have been or will be placed in the Migrant Protection Protocols program, and (2) who have known physical or mental health issues for purposes of the Physical/Mental Health Exclusion; 7 8 The "Section 504 class," consisting of all qualified people with a disability 9 10 participation in Section 240 proceedings, properly initiated or not, becau 11 The "Family Member class," consisting of the members of the family unit of 12 The "Family Member class," consisting of the members of the family unit of each Section 504 class member, who are also seeking admission from CBP and who are placed in Section 240 proceedings, properly initiated or not.
-13 229.
-All three putative classes seek certification of claims for declaratory 14 relief and injunctive relief.
-15 230.
-Named Plaintiffs E.A.R.R., G.S.E.R., L.Y.G., H.A.H.G., Y.J.C.E., 16 S.F.L., C.J.M.L., Y.M.M., J.C.M.M., G.F.F., M.Y.J.L., M.M.G., D.Y.S., S.M.A., 17 D.G.M., H.H.M., C.J.V.C., La.V.S.O. are representatives of the Accardi and Section 18 504 classes (the "Accardi/Section 504 class representatives") and Named Plaintiffs 19 B.A.E.R., J.A.E.M., N.R.R., and E.H.M. are representatives of the Family Member 20 class (the "Family Member class representatives").
-21 231.
-The Accardi class, the Section 504 class, and the Family Member class 22 are each so numerous that joinder of all members is impracticable.
-The exact number 23 of people with disabilities or physical and mental health issues who have, or will be, 24 returned to Mexico pursuant to the MPP is unknown because Defendants do not 25 adequately screen and track such individuals with disabilities.
-Based on estimates 26 from service organizations that assist asylum-seekers along the U.SMexico border, 27 Plaintiffs reasonably believe there are at least hundreds of individuals in the classes.
-28 Plaintiff Al Otro Lado alone currently serves more than forty individuals who are 46 CLASS ACTION COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF themselves disabled or seriously ill, approximately, and more than twenty individualswho are family members or care for disabled or seriously ill individuals.
+227. The Defendants' actions in failing to follow the law and their own internal guidelines to exempt the Plaintiffs and their families from MPP has diverted the organization's time and resources.
+Al Otro Lado has needed to engage workers to assist with social care and provide special assistance for particularly vulnerable individuals who often face more problems in their immigration proceedings because of their vulnerability, whether it is due to inability to obtain or prepare documents, or a higher likelihood of being kidnapped or missing court hearings.
+This means that Al Otro Lado's ability to carry out its organizational mission to provide assistance to indigent individuals on both sides of the border between Mexico and the United States is undermined by Defendants' placing avoidable obstacles in their path, limiting the amount of time and resources that could otherwise go to serving a wider population better and with more services.
+V. CLASS ALLEGATIONS 228.
+The named Plaintiffs seek certification pursuant to Rule 23(b)(2) of the Federal Rules of Civil Procedure of the following three classes: The "Accardi class," consisting of all people (1) who have been or will be placed in the Migrant Protection Protocols program, and (2) who have known physical or mental health issues for purposes of the Physical/Mental Health Exclusion; The "Section 504 class," consisting of all qualified people with a disability under the Rehabilitation Act who have been, or will be, denied meaningful participation in Section 240 proceedings, properly initiated or not, because they are placed in the MPP; and The "Family Member class," consisting of the members of the family unit of each Section 504 class member, who are also seeking admission from CBP and who are placed in Section 240 proceedings, properly initiated or not.
+229. All three putative classes seek certification of claims for declaratory relief and injunctive relief.
+230. Named Plaintiffs E.A.R.R., G.S.E.R., L.Y.G., H.A.H.G., Y.J.C.E., S.F.L., C.J.M.L., Y.M.M., J.C.M.M., G.F.F., M.Y.J.L., M.M.G., D.Y.S., S.M.A., D.G.M., H.H.M., C.J.V.C., La.V.S.O. are representatives of the Accardi and Section 504 classes (the "Accardi/Section 504 class representatives") and Named Plaintiffs B.A.E.R., J.A.E.M., N.R.R., and E.H.M. are representatives of the Family Member class (the "Family Member class representatives").
+231. The Accardi class, the Section 504 class, and the Family Member class are each so numerous that joinder of all members is impracticable.
+The exact number of people with disabilities or physical and mental health issues who have, or will be, returned to Mexico pursuant to the MPP is unknown because Defendants do not adequately screen and track such individuals with disabilities.
+Based on estimates from service organizations that assist asylum-seekers along the U.S.-Mexico border, themselves disabled or seriously ill, approximately, and more than twenty individuals who are family members or care for disabled or seriously ill individuals.